 A gas grill is an investment and a purchase that you expect to enjoy for a significant amount of time.
 Certainly, no gas grill is going to last forever, but if the grill goes bad in a year or two, you know something is wrong.
 Most gas grills will come with a warranty, which should protect you from having to buy a brand new grill.
-However, be sure to read the warranty carefully—how many years will it cover replacing new parts?
-Do you have to pay for shipping?
-Are you responsible for installation?
-There are a few steps you should take if your grill prematurely breaks down to (hopefully) make the situation go more smoothly.
+However, be sure to read the warranty carefully to learn what the timeframe is as well as what the purchaser is responsible for.

 Get the Manual

-Even if you didn’t save the paperwork for your grill, most manufacturers (even the more problematic ones) have their owners' manuals available for download on their websites.
+Gas grills will often come with a hard copy of the owner's manual, but if you didn’t save the paperwork for your grill, most manufacturers have their owners' manuals available for download on their websites.
 The manual should tell you about any warranty.
-Make sure you read it thoroughly and that your warranty covers the problem you are encountering.
-Also, take note if the purchaser is responsible for shipping costs and installation of replacement parts.
+Read it thoroughly to see if your warranty covers the problem you are encountering.
+Also, take note if the purchaser is responsible for anything involving the repair, such as shipping costs and installation of replacement parts.

 Contact the Retailer